lanre-mark/madeliene-poc/README.md

 # Time limit

-There is no hard time limit for this coding challenge.
-However, we believe that 4-5 hours is sufficient to satisfy
+There is no hard time limit for this quick coding challenge.
+However, I believe that 4-5 hours is sufficient to satisfy
-[Monique's use cases](#use-cases-monique-should-be-able-to) for the tool.
+[Madeliene's use cases](#use-cases-monique-should-be-able-to) for the tool.
 While we appreciate all the effort put into the challenge, we also do not want to take up too much of your time.
-Our advice is to focus on making sure that the application works properly & has some tests, and then moving on to crush the other [Grading requirements](#grading-requirements).
+Our advice is to focus on making sure that the application works properly & has some tests, and then moving on to crush the other [Target requirements](#grading-requirements).
 And please include some comments about what you would like to improve if given more time.
 Happy coding!

-# Questions

-Collaboration is a big part of the culture at Waybridge and we're very happy to answer any questions that you have about the challenge.

 # How to Run